-- Expiration of current visa status, gaps in current work authorization including an employee changing to J-1 status or “transferring” a current J-1 visa status.
+- Expiration of current visa status, gaps in current work authorization including an employee changing to J-1 status or “transferring” a current J-1 visa.

-- Hiring or selection dates which will not allow enough time for visa appointments for interviews
+- Hiring or selection dates which will not allow enough time for visa appointments.

-- Pre-filing preparation and processing required for ISSS (typically 2-3 weeks)
+- Pre-filing preparation and processing times required for ISSS (typically 2-3 weeks).

 Many of above factors are out of the control of ISSS.
 Therefore, departments must allow ample time to complete the J-1 visa process given all possible factors.
 ISSS is unable to process incomplete requests.